stephenbnicar/BeaData.jl/docs/src/man/guide.md

 ## NIPA Table line numbers

-The data frame returned by a call to the API has dates in the first column and the table data in the remaining columns.
-Data columns are named for the corresponding line numbers of the NIPA table.
+The `DataFrame` returned by a call to the API has dates in the first column and the table data in the remaining columns.
+Data columns are named for the corresponding line numbers of the NIPA table (e.g., `:line1`, `:line2`, etc.).

 Once a table has been retrieved, the function
 ```julia